frippz/frippz.se/_posts/2018-10-12-how-we-talk-about-css.md

 ---
 title: How we talk about CSS
-description: CSS has had a bad rep for far too long
+description: CSS has come a really long way in just a few years and it’s no longer that hacky, weird “language” anymore.
 tags:
   - css
 layout: post